alefragnani/vscode-bookmarks/README.md

 ### Bookmark labels visible inline

-By default bookmark labels are visible inline in the same line where labeled bookmark is placed:
+You can turn on bookmark labels text visibility inline in the same line where labeled bookmark is placed:

 ![Bookmarks with labels](images/bookmarks-with-lables-arrrowed.png)